JuroOravec/apify-actor-skcris/.actor/README.md

 SKCRIS Scraper
 ===============================

-Extract Slovak research organisations, projects, employees, and data on their equipment, services, or outputs, and more.
+Extract Slovak research organisations, projects, employees, and data on their equipment, services, outputs, and more.

-## What is SKCRIS Scraper and how its work?
+## What is SKCRIS Scraper and how it works?

-[SK CRIS](https://www.skcris.sk/portal/) - Slovak Current research information system ([What is CRIS?](https://en.wikipedia.org/wiki/Current_research_information_system)) - Is the authorative database on research in Slovakia.
+[SK CRIS](https://www.skcris.sk/portal/) - Slovak Current research information system ([What is CRIS?](https://en.wikipedia.org/wiki/Current_research_information_system)) - Is the authoritative database on research in Slovakia.

-The database contains contant info, outputs, services, and project participation of organisations and researchers registered in Slovakia.
+The database contains contact info, outputs, services, and project participation of organisations and researchers registered in Slovakia.
 If an organisation or a researcher received public funding for their research, you can find them here.